MODELING the BC&G in S (1:64) Scale

 This model was kitbashed from an American Models off-center cupola caboose.
 The prototype was an ex-PM caboose and was owned by the Majestic Mining Company but lettered for the BC&G..
 A full interior was built into the model.
 An article on this kit bash project entitled "Modeling BC&G Caboose C-2”, appeared in the September 2016 Railroad Model Craftsman.

 All the models I build are in S scale which is 1:64 size or 3/16" = 1 foot.
-This is a minority scale in that somewhere around 5% of modelers work in this size.
+This is a minority scale in that only about 5% of modelers work in this size.
 An S model is 36% bigger in each linear dimension than an equivalent HO model which gives the S model about 2 1/2 times the volume of the HO model.
-I am a life member of the NATIONAL ASSOCIATION OF S GAUGERS, a 1600+ member national organization dedicated to the promotion of 3/16" modeling.
+That's an HO model on the top and an S model below in the photo at right.

 S